 Dad was also active in the Parachute Regiment as a young man and remained involved with 15 Para at Yorkhill all his life.
 As an older man he went from bar-to-bar all across Glasgow in hail, rain and snow delivering and collecting Poppy Boxes to raise money for the war disabled.
 He enjoyed a pint, it’s true, and he liked bars, but there were times he was really worn out and didn’t want to trudge round the streets of Glasgow collecting boxes, but he did it anyway.
 He’d seen the men get their legs blown off.
 He was there.
 He never glorified war.
 He never spoke to us about the details, but you could see in his eyes that he had witnessed great suffering.

 His army training never left him; he was proud of that.
-Although, he resented the forced National Service, and made that quite clear to Princess Margaret when she came to inspect his platoon.
-He broke protocol, spoke to her directly and, shock-horror, looked her in the eye – which earned him a month in Orderly Officers peeling potatoes.
+Although, he deeply resented the forced National Service, and made that quite clear to Princess Margaret when she came to inspect his platoon.
+She said to him, “Your men are beautifully turned out, Lieutenant.”
+He broke protocol, spoke to her directly and – shock-horror! – looked her in the eye, “That is because they have no choice, Ma’am.”

 Put your money in the box if you so wish.
-Wear the Poppy for your own reasons – or don’t.
+Wear the poppy for your own reasons – or don’t.
 But please respect each others’ choices.